South Korea says flight attendant infected with virus worked Los Angeles route

 The new cases bring the total tally to 1,595, giving South Korea the biggest number of infected people outside China.

 The flight attendant worked on Korean Air’s flight KE017 from Seoul’s Incheon airport to Los Angeles on Feb.
 19, and on the return flight KE012 on Feb.
 20, Yonhap news agency and other media reported.
-A South Korean official familiar with the case verified those flight details, adding that between flights the woman had stayed in Los Angeles overnight.
+A South Korean official familiar with the case verified those flight details.

 “She took a flight after showing symptoms, and we are investigating people who had contact with the employee on the flight,” the Korea Centers for Disease Control and Prevention (KCDC) said in a statement on Thursday.